vszakats/hb/README.md

    - `HB_BUILD_NOGPLLIB=yes`

-     Disable components dependent on GPL 3rd party code, to allow Harbour for nonfree/proprietary projects.
+     Disable components dependent on GPL 3rd party code, to allow using Harbour for nonfree/proprietary projects.
 Default: `no`

    - `HB_BUILD_3RDEXT=no`

-     Enable auto-detection of 3rd party components
-     on default system locations.
+     Enable auto-detection of 3rd party components on default system locations.
 Default: `yes`

    - `HB_BUILD_CONTRIBS=no [<l>]`

      Do not build any, or space separated `<l>` list of, contrib packages.
-Please note it will not prevent building packages which are dependencies of
-     other &ndash; enabled &ndash; packages.
+     Please note it will not prevent building packages which are dependencies of other &ndash; enabled &ndash; packages.

    - `HB_BUILD_CONTRIBS=[<l>]`

      Build space separated `<l>` list of contrib libraries.
      Build all if left empty (default).

    - `HB_BUILD_ADDONS=<l>`